perfsonar/docs/3.5rc2/_sources/manage_admin_info.txt

             The name of the organization to which this host belongs

         City
-            The city where the host resides.
+            The city where the host resides

         State
             The state, province or other country-specific region where the host resides.
 May be the 2-letter abbreviation if applicable.

         Country
-            The two-letter `ISO 3166 <http://www.iso.org/iso/home/standards/country_codes.htm>`_ country code where the host resides.
+            The country where the host resides

         Zip Code
             The postal code of the location where the host resides